How much does the average Australian earn, save and owe?

 Tips to boost your super

 - Consider services that top up your super when you shop: There are a number of cashback sites that add money to your super when you shop and others that add a percentage of your spending to your super.
 These include Boost Your Super and Grow My Money.
-Make sure you do your homework first.
+Make sure you do your homework first before using these services.

 Average income and net worth by equivalised private income quintile*